PRELIMINARY GRADE ONE

 Music choreographed by the candidate.

-A. Be able to discuss the form and nature of a Sonnet with the Examiner, and
+A. Be able to discuss the form and structure of the Petrarchan and

-B. Be able to define and demonstrate your understanding of Phrasing.
+b.
+Be able to define, demonstrate and discuss your understanding of phrasing.

 The SONNET is a fourteen line poem that follows a strict rhyming scheme and was